Plastic Pollution

 Background

-• We flew over more than 1,300 km of the Patagonian coasts of Chubut to identify areas of accumulation of fishing-related waste, assess the magnitude of the problem, and propose joint solutions with key stakeholders.
+• We flew over more than 1,300 km of Chubut’s Patagonian coastline to survey the areas where fishing waste accumulates, assess the magnitude of the problem and propose joint solutions with key stakeholders.

 PUBLICATIONS